awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

 Send an Email with a Template
 =============================

-To use a template to send an email to recipients use the :SES-api:`SendTemplatedEmail <API_SendTemplatedEmail>`operation.
+To use a template to send an email to recipients, use the :SES-api:`SendTemplatedEmail <API_SendTemplatedEmail>` operation.

 **Imports**